diegopacheco/tech-resources/questions.md

 * It's a question - write down what you know and what you want to know and ask for review

 Better questions look like code review.

+## Getting Better

+1. Always spend time doing research before asking questions.
+2. Write down what you know and what you want to know.
+3. Propose something based on your research.
+4. The questions could also be reviewed and classified if they are good or bad.
+For sake of improvement.
+5. Think about corner cases / edge cases as as way to generate better questions.
+6. Repeat and Pratice, to get better.